TECHNOLOGY DESCRIPTION

 • How large/small can E Ink Matrix displays be?

-The size and shape of an E Ink Matrix display is totally dictated by the size of the electrical backplane that the E Ink film is laminated to.
+The size and shape of an E Ink display is totally dictated by the size of the electrical backplane that the E Ink film is laminated to.
 Displays can be very small or very large.
-E Ink has standard display modules.
-Almost any size and shape can be made depending on the volumes.
+E Ink has standard display modules in a variety of different sizes.
+Learn more about our standard modules.

 • What voltage is required to drive and E Ink Matrix display?

-The drive for E Ink displays is typically 15 volts.
+The drive for E Ink displays is typically 15 volts but can depend on size and platform of ink used.
 An ecosystem of electronic components exists for design of complete ePaper systems.

 • How much power does an E Ink Matrix display consume?

-• How long does it take to update an image on an E Ink Matrix display?
+• How long does it take to update an image on an E Ink display?

 An E Ink display module supports numerous modes for updating the display.
 Different modes exist to support the different update requirements.
-Update times can be as short as 120 ms. for the entire display.
+See our different Brand pages for specifics on the platform you are evaluating.
 However, because E Ink screens are bi-stable, only the regions of the screen that are changing require updating.
 Any pixels that are not changing do not require updating.

-• Can an E Ink Matrix display support animation or video rates?
+• Can an E Ink display support animation or video rates?

-Using the faster update modes, E Ink screens can support animation quality video rates.
-A number of examples are available from customers that show examples of E Ink screens showing video.
+Using the faster update modes, some E Ink screens can support video or animation quality video rates.
 However, constant updates reduce the power efficiency of our ink systems.
-Current production modules do not support video rate updates.

-• Does E Ink provide or support flexible matrix displays?
+• Does E Ink provide or support flexible displays?

 The flexibility of an E Ink display is controlled by the backplane.
 E Ink offers a flexible plastic-based TFT product called E Ink Mobius, which can be utilized in a range of applications.

-• What is the thickness of an E Ink Matrix display?
+• What is the thickness of an E Ink display?

 Thicknesses range from 0.6 mm to 1.2 mm.
 This includes the E Ink film, protective sheet and the glass TFT backplane.

-• What is the temperature range for E Ink Matrix displays?
+• What is the temperature range for E Ink displays?

 • Does E Ink have standard Segmented displays?